Lifespring: Key people

 Lifespring was founded by John Hanley Sr. along with Robert White, Randy Revell, and Charlene Afremow.
 By October 1987, Hanley owned 92.7 percent of the company.
 Prior to Lifespring, Hanley had worked for the multi-level marketing organization Holiday Magic.
 He and the other founders had also worked for Mind Dynamics with Werner Erhard, the founder of est, which became the basis for Landmark Education.
 Holiday Magic was founded by William Penn Patrick, co-owner and board member for Mind Dynamics.
 Holiday Magic later folded amidst investigations by authorities and accusations of being a pyramid scheme.

 The Director for Corporate Affairs of Lifespring, Charles "Raz" Ingrasci, had also worked at est to promote a mission to the USSR and the Hunger Project.
-Ingrasci is now President of the Hoffman Institute, an organization founded in 1967 and also part of the human potential movement which offers programs which are similar to Lifespring's.
+Ingrasci later became President of the Hoffman Institute, an organization founded in 1967 that is also part of the human potential movement and offers programs similar to those of Lifespring.